 The biggest advantage of a dedicated camera is being able to change lenses and capture wildlife and stunning scenery which can be quite far sometimes.
 If you have a camera, getting more acquainted with it will enable you to take great pictures of your holiday in Uganda.

-This article takes a general look at what you will need to pack for your Uganda safari holiday.
+This article takes a general look at what you will need to consider as part of your Uganda safari packing list.
 Since every safari is different, we shall be advising you on what to pack depending on how long your safari will be, which places you will be visiting and when you will be visiting Uganda.

 Take a look at any of our carefully planned safari packages and you will get a clear picture of how different safari packages would work for you.